 However, according to IUCN’s recent report, boycotting palm oil all together would most likely increase the demand for other oil crops, which will result in even more deforestation and biodiversity loss.

 “Banning palm oil could result in diminished efforts to produce palm oil sustainably, and an increase in land used for producing other oils (mostly soy, sunflower and rapeseed) which is likely to shift biodiversity impacts to regions where those oils are produced.”

-Additionally, the land has already been cleared for palm oil production.
-The key to success lies in finding a way to ensure deforestation free palm oil.
+Since the land has already been cleared for palm oil production, the key to success lies in finding a way to ensure deforestation free palm oil.